huijing/huijing.github.io/_posts/2020-01-25-can-you-make-a-countdown-timer-in-pure-css.md

 Yes, my friends.
 If you had suspected that I was using the modern-day CSS answer to vertical centring on the web, you are absolutely right.
 Auto-margins is the mechanism in play here.

 To be fair, the `display: flex` and auto-margin on flex child technique centralises the whole timer block.
 Within the timer itself, the text should be centre-aligned with the `text-align` property.

+Read more about Flexbox in the [CSS Flexible Box Layout Module Level 1](https://www.w3.org/TR/css-flexbox-1/) specification.
+It is the definitive resource for how Flexbox works and even though it is fairly lengthy, there are plenty of code examples in there to help you visualise how things work.

 ## Fun demo extra #1: Dynamic colour changing